CommonAccord/Cmacc-Org/Doc/Wx/org/nvca/ManagementRights/Form/Doc_v01.md

 0.3.sec=Ladies and Gentlemen:

-0.90.sec=This letter will confirm our agreement that pursuant to and effective as of your purchase of [________] shares of Series [_] Preferred Stock of {Co.Name.Full} (the “Company”),  [Investor Name] (the “Investor”) shall be entitled to the following contractual management rights, in addition to any rights to non-public financial information, inspection rights, and other rights specifically provided to all investors in the current financing:
+0.90.sec=This letter will confirm our agreement that pursuant to and effective as of your purchase of [________] shares of Series [_] Preferred Stock of {Company.Name.Full} (the “Company”),  [Investor Name] (the “Investor”) shall be entitled to the following contractual management rights, in addition to any rights to non-public financial information, inspection rights, and other rights specifically provided to all investors in the current financing:

 0.xlist={0.blist}